-- refer to and invoke its (exams) emergency evacuation policy/procedure in line with JCQ's 'Centre emergency evacuation procedure' (or its (exams) lockdown policy) - contact the relevant awarding body as soon as possible and follow its instructions - where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - (after the exam) consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+- refer to and invoke its (exams) emergency evacuation policy/procedure in line with JCQ's 'Centre emergency evacuation procedure' (or its (exams) lockdown policy) - · contact the relevant awarding body as soon as possible and follow its instructions - where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - (after the exam) consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration

-Exams officer to assess if we need to evacuate the sports hall or other exam room (if incident is away from the exam venue itself).
+Exams officer to assess if an evacuation of examination rooms.
 If fire elsewhere in college, the exam may continue as long as the exam area is safe.

-Exams officer to ensure that invigilators and examination team well briefed in fire procedures.
+Exams officer to ensure that invigilators are advised on exam fire procedures.

-Students fully aware of evacuation processes and are instructed clearly throughout the evacuation process.
-They must line up, in silence, in a separate area away from other students.
+Students are made aware of exam evacuation processes.
+If evacuation is required students are directed clearly throughout the evacuation process.
+Students must line up, in silence, in a separate area away from other students.
 Students must be supervised at all times.

-Invigilator will note time exam stopped, and later restarted; duration of interruption, etc. New restart time and finish times must be displayed when students are able to get back to the exam hall.
+Invigilator will take note of the time that the exam stopped, and later restarted; duration of interruption, etc. New restart time and finish times must be displayed when students are able to get back to the exam hall.